Benjamin-Italiaander/My_Notes/Linux/bash_otp_generator.md

 This way you run your own otp tool in bash.

-## If you like to pgg encrypt your token, have a look at this example below
+## If you like to pgp encrypt your token, have a look at this example below
 It's a simple but working example - you need to have gpg and oathool working first.

 ```bash